filewatcher/filewatcher/README.md

 ```

 Place filenames in quotes to use Ruby filename globbing instead
 of shell filename globbing.
-This will make filewatcher look for files in
+This will make Filewatcher look for files in
 subdirectories too.
 To watch all JavaScript files in subdirectories in Windows:

 ```